BomberFish/blog/_posts/2024-01-26-ios-sideloading.md

 These two points mean that it will be impossible to install jailbreaks (or jailed tools) through this new "sideloading" mechanism.

+## Conclusion

+Apple's recent announcement of allowing third-party app stores for customers in the EU is not much more than a case of malicious compliance.
+They did the bare minimum to comply with the law, and it shows.
+If you want a better explanation, I highly recommend [this video](https://youtu.be/_6dbNzFD0zM).

 ## TL;DR

 - The new "sideloading" in iOS 17.4 sucks.
 - You have to pay Apple not only $99 a year for the Dev Program, but €1,000,000 so Apple can "trust" you.
 - All apps still need to be reviewed by Apple.
 - It will be impossible to install jailbreaks/jailed tools with this new sideloading mechanism.

+## Updates

+- 2023-01-26 (shortly after initial publish)
+    - Add conclusion